Getting a Permit

 OPTION 1: Email PDF

-Users fill out the forms, save the completed PDF and attach it to an email along with any additional required documentation (site plans, traffic control plans, etc.) and send to SDOTPermits@seattle.gov.
+Save your completed PDF file and attach it to an email, along with any additional required documentation (site plans, traffic control plans, etc.) and send to SDOTPermits@seattle.gov.

-You may apply for a permit in person at the Street Use & Urban Forestry Permit Services Counter.
-We are located at
+You may apply for a permit in person at the Street Use Permit Services Counter.
+We are located at:

 700 5th Avenue

 Seattle Municipal Tower